surdu/jquery-chevron/README.md

 		// do something when the template was succesfully preloaded });

-As with the `render` method, you can use a selector to preload all the templates like so:
+If you want to preload all the templates in the current html page, Chevron provides you a shortcut:

+$.Chevron("preload", function(){
+	// do something when the templates are successfully preloaded });

+In order for this to work, all your templates link must have a `rel="template"` attribute.
+In other words, the above shortcut could also be written as:

 	$("link[rel=template]").Chevron("preload", function(){
 		// do something when the templates are succesfully preloaded });